Symmetries of Schroedinger equation with scalar and vector potentials: Symmetries with second order polynomial dependence on time

 Combining (\ref{e17}) with (\ref{e13}) we find functions $F$ and $K$ in the following form:

 which, together with (\ref{vp}) and (\ref{e16}) defines the generic form of the vector-potential admitting symmetry $Q_4$.

-In analogous manner we obtain vector-potentials which can be added to other potentials presented in Table 1.
-To this effect it is sufficient to add on solutions found in the present section the additional restrictions generated by symmetries which extend the ones given in (\ref{1d}) to two, three, and higher dimensional algebras.
-For example, starting with potentials (\ref{No1}) and asking for the additional symmetry $Q_1=P^3$ we obtain:
+In analogous manner we obtain potentials which correspond to more extended symmetries.
+To this effect it is sufficient to start with the solutions found in the above and apply the additional restrictions generated by symmetries which extend the ones given in (\ref{1d}) to two, three, and higher dimensional algebras.
+For example, starting with potentials (\ref{No1}) and asking for the additional symmetry $Q_1=P^3$ we obtain the following version of equations (\ref{e1}) and (\ref{e2}):